Lokathor/lokathor.github.io/src/gb_audio_synth.md

 We're gonna be making some sounds that sound like the sounds the Game Boy made.

-We'll be making a system that has an authentic sounding output, but is easy to control in the style of a modern library.
+We'll be making a system that has a "close to authentic" output, but without following the exact Game Boy limits, and one that is easy to control in the style of a modern library.
 It obviously will be brazenly wasteful, using entire _bytes_ to store a number when just 2 bits could have done the job, things like that.
 Yet, despite this, I think it will turn out great.

 * **Just to be clear from the start:** this will _not_ end with a system ready made for use as part of of a Game Boy emulator.
 We won't bother to follow the